JohnTerragnoli/ECE382_Lab03/README.md

 A video demonstration for A functionality can be seen [here](https://drive.google.com/file/d/0Bymb7kjtbzuqVmNRRFdWYXNPSU0/view?usp=sharing).

 *Basic and A Functionality were both completed and supervised by Captain Trimble on 15 October 2014*

+Work Process to Achieve A Functionality:
+1. First, I tried to create some lines of code that would detect when a certain button was hit.
+To do this, I wrote a few lines of code using the command "bit.b" and had the program jump into an infinite loop if a certain button was hit.
+This worked rather well.
+In order to do this, I had to realize which numbers to use to check if a certain button was pressed.
+This can be determined from Dr. Coulston's original code, where each SW button represents a certain bit in the signal.
+2. I then tried to update the registers r10 and r11 to move where the location of the box is being drawn.
+After some trial and error, I discovered the correct numbers to add to the location for each of the cardinal directions.
+3. When I tried to test this, however, the box seemed to jump sporatically within that same cardinal direction.
+I asked Erik Thompson and he said this was because I did not create a loop to ensure that it does not jump when the button is continued to be pressed down.
+Therefore, methods for when a button was pressed down and when it was released for was created to ensure that the box only moved for each click.
+4. Around this point is when I created the "createBrick" subroutine to make my code more readable.
+Then it just had to be called in the looping pair to draw another box.
+5. At first I had a loop for ever possible clicking opition.
+Then, it became apparent that this is not necessary and I rid my code of it.
+Instead, I used a single pair of loops, in which the value of one of the number used to check which button was pressed down was stored in a register and also used to decide when the button was released.
+The code then continuously checked if either of the four buttons were pressed down and made the LCD respond appropriately.
+6. Once I got it moving, I had to get rid of the "slug" trail left behind.
+I looked through the code to find something useful and realized when the program is first being set up, a function called "clearDisplay" was used.
+7. I experimented with where to put the clearDisplay function.
+I tried it numberous other places, but it kept erasing everything form the screen so that a block would only flash on the LCD and then reset to the beginning.
+I kept trying different places until I placed it in the loop pair, and then it worked well.
+It took a lot of frustrating trials and errors.
+8. Once this was finished A Functionality was achieved!!!! :)

 #Documentation:
 ###Prelab: